gnkhata/Cloud-Computing/README.md

 * A reducer is an instance of the reducer class.
 * The number of times the reduce method is called needs to be saved into the output file only once as “–reduce method count– xyz”, where xyz is the number.

-**relativefreq.java** and **wordpair.java** work together to calculate the relative frequencies of the co-occurrences of word pairs.
+**relativefreq.java** work with **wordpair.java**  to calculate the relative frequencies of the co-occurrences of word pairs.
 Study the sample code from the provided folder ComplexKeys.
 * Modifies the hashCode() method in the wordpair class so that all word pairs sharing the same left word go to the same reduce task.
 * Implements the reduce() method in the relativefreq.java to calculate the relative frequencies of word pairs

+**invertedindex.java** work with **wordpair1.java** to generate the inverted index given a set of input files.
+The input contains a set of text files.
+Each file contains words without punctuation marks in multiple lines.
+Assume that the size of a file is less than 128 MB.
+The files are named as “file0”, “file1”, “file2”, ......
+* The generated inverted index is distributively saved in multiple files.
+An output file contains multiple lines.
+Each line consists of a term (i.e., a word) and the posting list.
+* In each output file, those lines are listed in an alphabetic order.
+* Each posting list is in such a format as “file name: # of occurrence; file name: # of occurrence...”.
+The posting list needs to be in the order of file names.
+Example: “file0: 18; file1: 20; file2: 3;”.
+* It specifies 3 reducers, e.g., job.setNumReduceTasks(3);
+* The mapper uses pairs approach to generate complex keys, i.e., (term, filename), in the mapper stage.
+The value is the total number of occurrences the term appears in the file.